mathalro/blip-chat-widget-channels/README.md

 If you have any doubts or dificulties, ask a question in [Take Blip Forum](https://forum.blip.ai/).

-Ir you find any bugs, problems or improvements, you can contribute with this project making a [Pull Request](https://github.com/matheus-almeida-rosa/blip-chat-widget-channels/pulls) or opening an [issue](https://github.com/matheus-almeida-rosa/blip-chat-widget-channels/issues).
+If you find any bugs, problems or improvements, you can contribute with this project making a [Pull Request](https://github.com/matheus-almeida-rosa/blip-chat-widget-channels/pulls) or opening an [issue](https://github.com/matheus-almeida-rosa/blip-chat-widget-channels/issues).

 Have a good code!